metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 Now that we’ve created the Candy Machine account, let’s see what data is stored inside it.

-First of all, it stores all the settings provided when the account was created and keep tracks of any changes.
+First of all, it stores all the settings provided when the account was created and keeps track of any changes.

 It also keeps track of the number of NFTs that were minted from the Candy Machine.
 Note that, as soon as this number goes from 0 to 1, most settings will no longer be updatable.
 Additionally, there is a **Feature Flags** attribute which helps the program with backward and forward compatibility as more features get introduced.